 What comes to mind when you think about food in Iceland?
 Warm, hearty stews?
 Strong alcohol and fried snacks?
 Hot dogs?
 Fermented shark?
 You’ll find all this and more at the best restaurants in Iceland.
+Read on to learn all about the best restaurants in Iceland; after, feel free to message us with any questions.

 The first restaurant in Iceland to earn a Michelin star tops our list of best restaurants in Iceland.
 DILL earned their Michelin star through their attention to detail in every aspect of the dining experience, including the salt that Chef Gunnar Gíslason makes himself.
 The chef focuses on Icelandic dishes made with local, seasonal ingredients.
-You might have dishes like tusk (fish) with kale and black garlic or potato with smoked cod roe and skyr.
-Reservations are required and should be made well in advance.
+You might have dishes like tusk (fish) with kale and black garlic or potato with smoked cod roe and

 Find it: Hverfisgata 12, 101 Reykjavík, Iceland

 This restaurant makes use of not only local ingredients, but also local energy.
 Part of the kitchen runs on geothermal steam heat and everything cooks quickly because the steam runs so hot, for example, huge pots of water boil in 10 seconds.
 If you order a dish that is “earth cooked” in the outdoor section of their kitchen, you can follow it out back to see how it is prepared before enjoying it back in their beautiful dining room.
 Chef Olafur Reynisson is the only chef in the world currently using these kinds of earth cooking techniques.
-It sounds simple but the earth cooked soup of the day with fresh baked bread is one of the best things on the menu.
+It sounds simple but the earth cooked soup of the day with

 Find it: Breiðamörk, Hveragerði, Iceland